yazdanimehrdad1/Coding-Challenges/README.md

-# Coding-Challenges
+# Coding-Challenge- Option 3

-* Tested with Python 3.9.4 on Windows
+* Tested with Python 3.8.5

 * Must install the "requests" pacakge used for making HTTP requests (pip install requests)